morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Good:

-- It is fast as I have consistently measured around 545 Mbps (clean DFS channel) using iperf3 with the [out-of-kernel driver](https://github.com/morrownr/88x2bu).
-Testing with the in-kernel driver in kernel 6.3 as of 2023-04-10 shows as iperf3 score of 410 Mbps.
+- It is fast.
+I have consistently measured around 545 Mbps (clean DFS channel) using iperf3 with the [out-of-kernel driver](https://github.com/morrownr/88x2bu).
+Testing with the in-kernel driver in kernel 6.3 as of 2023-04-10 shows an iperf3 score of 410 Mbps.
 The in-kernel driver appears to be stable at this point and the performance is reasonably good.
 Optimizations continue to be merged.

 - Range is above average for a rtl8812bu based adapter.